defold/doc/docs/en/manuals/modules.md

 ## Stateless modules using metatables

 ::: sidenote
-_Metatables_ is a powerful feature in Lua.
+_Metatables_ are a powerful feature in Lua.
 A good tutorial on how they work can be found here: http://nova-fusion.com/2011/06/30/lua-metatables-tutorial/
 :::

 Another approach is to use a constructor function that returns a new table with state _and_ the public functions of the module each time it’s called: